Theo-and-Adam/clustering_project/README.md

 1. Developed a slide deck for the presentation.
 2. Include an introduction, executive summary, findings, conclusion, and recommendation in the presentation.
 3. 5-minute time limit.

+### Steps to Reproduce
+Acquire wine quality data from Data.World.
+Merge red and white wine CSVs, adding a color identifier.
+Clone repository in the local
+Execute notebook with adjust hyperparameters

 ## Conclusion
 The Wine Quality Prediction and Clustering Analysis project aims to predict wine quality while utilizing unsupervised learning techniques, with a focus on clustering for data exploration.
 By adhering to a structured plan and implementing best practices, we have analyzed the finding to proven that the increase in alcohol and free Sulfure Dioxide while decreasing the Chlorides will increase the wine quality.